You’re craving brownies, but you don’t want the blood sugar drama — what’s a low-carb, keto dieter to do?

 Keto Low-Carb Avocado Brownies

-These keto brownies are the perfect low-carb sweet treat.
+These keto brownies are the perfect low-carb sweet treat, just like our Keto Brownie Mix.
 Made from avocados, almond flour, cocoa, and eggs, they’re full of fiber and healthy fats.
 Plus, because they’re made with monk fruit — instead of white sugar — they won’t kick you out of ketosis.

 This recipe is easy to follow, even for the first-time keto baker.
 Plus, this dessert contains a number of hidden health benefits.
 Thanks to their list of healthy ingredients, these brownies are full of fiber, can boost your heart health, and fight inflammation.